GTNewHorizons/GTNH-Translations/README.md

 ### When adding new language

 1. Add new language entry for scripts and workflows.
-Searching for `es_ES` for example could help. (see commits [8f1d36a](https://github.com/GTNewHorizons/GTNH-Translations/commit/8f1d36a5e30ea39c02a19a167cf72d8643efbbc1) and [a27348c](https://github.com/GTNewHorizons/GTNH-Translations/commit/a27348c066d2de8126170e44fa17264d27aae665) for reference)
+Searching for `pl_PL` for example could help. (see commits [ea67c0e](https://github.com/GTNewHorizons/GTNH-Translations/commit/ea67c0ecd7b1a5b81a2b04082d0930ae8dcfffff) for reference)
 2. Add new README_xx_XX.md with a mention from README.md.
 3. Add new issue template.
 4. Add new label for issue.